AdaRoseCannon/progressive-web-apps-talk/short.md

 ## Setting up a Service Worker

-Your app receives push notifications via a Service Worker.

-A worker is a piece of JavaScript which runs in a seperate thread to your main page.
+A worker is a piece of JavaScript which runs in a separate thread to your main page.

 The service worker is a special shared worker.

 It acts like a proxy between browser tabs and the larger web allowing one to rewrite requests and responses on the fly.

-If often gets compared to AppCache but being a worker it can be used much more usefully.
+If often gets compared to AppCache but that is doing it a disservice.

+It is a programmable proxy, right there in your borwser.

 The service worker (and by extension push notifications) are unavailble on iOS but you can progressively enhance offline support by using AppCache.